 #6: Starting history at the fall of the Soviet Union

 This tells me you are likely stuck in a Cold War mentality and are bringing nothing new to the table for discussion.
-Don’t do this unless you’re writing a history book.
+Do not do this unless you’re writing a history book.

 #7: Klyukva never dies

-This is fine if you’re writing specifically about Russian culture, or if the particular cultural symbol appears in the actual text.
+This is fine if you are writing specifically about Russian culture, or if the particular cultural symbol appears in the actual text.
 Maybe an excuse can be made for using one or two items.
-But I shouldn’t see the entire klyukva kollection of bears, vodka, ushankas, red stars, hammer-and-sickles, matryoshkas, propaganda font, snow, Stalin and St. Basil’s Cathedral crammed onto one cover.
-A quick look at the title or description of your book should be enough to tell your readers that you’re dealing with Russia.
-In my opinion, there’s really no need to rely on these familiar symbols to sell a good book.
-It’s okay to get creative with your book cover!
+But I should not see the entire klyukva kollection of bears, vodka, ushankas, red stars, hammer-and-sickles, matryoshkas, propaganda font, snow, Stalin and St. Basil’s Cathedral crammed onto one cover.
+A quick look at the title or description of your book should be enough to tell your readers that you are dealing with Russia.
+There is really no need to rely on these familiar symbols to sell a good book.
+It is okay to get creative with your book cover!

 #8: The cowed Russian sheeple

-One trend in Russia writing which has really bothered me – and has only seemed to become more commonplace after the start of the Ukraine crisis – is the portrayal of all the people living in Russia (who haven’t left the country like the young, hip, skilled creative class) as being zombified by state propaganda, too cowed and oppressed by the state to think independently.
+One trend in Russia writing which bothers me – and has only seemed to become more commonplace after the start of the Ukraine crisis – is the portrayal of all the people living in Russia (who have not left the country with the young, hip, skilled creative class) as being zombified by state propaganda, too cowed and oppressed by the state to think independently.
 If only that propaganda were to be overcome and the people given democratic choice, the thinking goes, they would instantly reject Putin and all he represents.
 If only they knew.
 But until the Russian people stop trying to avoid long-term responsibility for their own lives, all we Westerners can expect from them is slavish support for their government’s imperial actions, even while the country’s being pillaged, isolated, declining, etc.

 Not only is this view of an entire nation condescending, but it also has little basis in reality.
 One poll suggests only around one third of Russians trust the media.
 Any Russian with access to a computer or smartphone has the ability to access Western points of view like the BBC, Reuters, and CNN if they really want to.
-Civil society, though maybe not as developed or prominent as in Western countries, does exist and does make progress.
+Civil society, though perhaps not as developed or prominent as in Western countries, does exist and make progress.
 And for the first time since the collapse of the USSR, government policies reflect the attitudes and opinions of the conservative majority rather than a Westernizing, neo-liberal elite.
-State-society relations in Russia can’t be simplified to “One nation, under Putin, divided, in search of liberty and justice“.
-Perhaps if some authors relied upon more than just liberal, cosmopolitan, anglophone or anti-government sources for their information, they would see that.
+State-society relations in Russia cannot be simplified to “One nation, under Putin, divided, in search of liberty and justice“.
+Perhaps if some authors relied upon more than the usual liberal, cosmopolitan, anglophone or anti-regime sources for their information, they would see that.

-Remember, Russians are NOT lemmings, though some lemmings are Russian.
+Remember, Russians are NOT lemmings, although some lemmings are Russian.